httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Want-Content-Digest` or `Want-Repr-Digest` fields.
 These can be used in both requests and responses.

-`Want-Content-Digest` indicates that the sender would like to receive a content digest on messages associated with the request URI and representation metadata, using the `Content-Digest` field.
+`Want-Content-Digest` indicates that the sender would like to receive (via the Content-Digest field) a content digest on messages associated with the request URI and representation metadata.

-`Want-Repr-Digest` indicates that the sender would like to receive a representation digest on messages associated with the request URI and representation metadata, using the `Repr-Digest` field.
+`Want-Repr-Digest` indicates that the sender would like to receive (via the Repr-Digest field) a representation digest on messages associated with the request URI and representation metadata.

 If `Want-Content-Digest` or `Want-Repr-Digest` are used in a response, it indicates that the server would like the client to provide the respective